CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 levels.cpp levels.h:
-Contains the level function which takes user name, checks to see if it is first time or existing, if first time, function welcomes user, introduces him to which levels they can choose
-Otherwise, it checks previous score to determine which levels can be selected function checks to see if level chosen is valid
-Prints out messages to interact with user, then finally returns an integer which is used for determining game difficulty
+Contains the level function which takes user name, checks to see if it is first time or existing, if first time, function welcomes user, introduces him to which levels they can choose Otherwise, it checks previous score to determine which levels can be selected, function checks to see if level chosen is valid,Prints out messages to interact with user, then finally returns an integer, which is used for determining game difficulty.

 scoring.cpp scoring.h: